-Saginaw was a significant native population and cultural center in Michigan with over 109 Chippewa Indian villages recorded.
-Saginaw was at a crossroads of numerous rivers and at the base of Saginaw Bay.
-From here natives could travel direct to the other major hunting and trading points in Michigan.
-Some researchers denote the Saginaw Trail as continuing to the Traverse Bay area, sharing the route of the Mackinac trail.
+Saginaw was a significant native population and cultural center in Michigan, with over 109 Chippewa Indian villages recorded.
+Saginaw was at a crossroads of numerous rivers and the base of Saginaw Bay.
+From here, natives could travel directly to the other primary hunting and trading points in Michigan.
+Some researchers denote the Saginaw Trail as continuing to the Traverse Bay area, sharing the route of the Mackinac Trail.

 Saginaw Trail Historical Monument

 The Saginaw Trail running from Detroit to Saginaw through Pontiac and Flint was originally an Indian trail.
 In 1816 Michigan Territorial government authorized the building of a road from Detroit to Saginaw along the trail.
 Part of the trail in Oakland County is now Woodward Avenue and Dixie Highway.
 Evidence of the original Saginaw Trail path through Royal Oak is still visible as a Depression in the ground running northwesterly across the property adjacent to the John Almon Starr House.Inscription on the Historical Monument

 Straits of Detroit – The term Detroit has named by the early French explorers denoted the entire length river system from Lake Huron to Lake Erie.
 In 1701 Cadillac established Fort Detroit on the high shore of the Detroit River.
 This area was also known as a terminating point for several trails that crisscrossed.